Which traditional Catholic Missal is the best Latin Mass Missal?

-Baronius newly added the Kyriale in the back as the congregation had not join in singing the Liturgical hymns until the days of the Dialog Mass in the 1940s.
+Baronius newly added the Kyriale in the back as in times past the congregation had not joined in singing the Liturgical hymns until the days of the Dialog Mass in the 1940s.

 You can buy the Baronius Missal at Amazon.

 You'll want to protect your investment in your Catholic Missal.
+How?

-We are so glad that they did because our Missals are lasting through years of sometimes daily use.
+We are so glad we listened to the Sisters because our Missals are lasting through years of sometimes daily use.

-If you find these old Catholic Missals online, or at bookstores, thrift shops, and yard sales; you'll be glad to know that they have the Douay Bible references, too.
+If you find these physically old Catholic Missals online, or at bookstores, thrift shops, and yard sales; you'll be glad to know that they have the Douay Bible references, too.

 These are getting harder to find every day, but you might be able to find them at a more discounted price than before the publishers began publishing Missals.
+Prices were getting crazy!